Teaching of Reading and Phonics

 - Children are all encouraged to spend a short amount of time each day at school to read a book for their pleasure and classes will also read a class text everyday for their enjoyment.

 In KS1 children bring home two sets of books- one book each week will link to their RWI phonics level and will be a book that children have been reading in class.
-Alongside these children will also bring home two pleasure for reading books.
-These books are taken from a book banded scheme so do progress with the child's reading ability but do not form a critical part of reading assessment.
+Alongside these, children working at blue level and above in RWI also take home a supplementary reading book which is also correctly matched to their RWI assessment.
+These books are taken from a book banded scheme so do progress but alongside the child's progress in RWI phonics not as a stand-alone scheme.

 Reading in KS2

-In Key Stage 2, the children are taught reading through a daily whole-class approach.
+In Key Stage 2 and for Year 2 children who have moved off the RWI programme, the children are taught reading through a daily whole-class approach.
 Lessons are structured to ensure that children are first fluent in the text being taught (one per week) and understand the key vocabulary.
 After this, comprehension skills such as inference and retrieval are taught and practised through a variety of questions as well debates, discussions and open-ended questions to cultivate a love of reading.

 Supporting reading at school